KintCark/COMFYUI-ANDROID-TERMUX/README.md

-Install stable-diffusion-webui on Termux (Android) + PRoot This will guide you on installing ComfyUi on Termux (Android) + PRoot Distro.
+Install ComfyUI on Termux (Android) + PRoot This will guide you on installing ComfyUi on Termux (Android) + PRoot Distro.
 Make sure that you have a high-end phone to actually make this usable.
 On my phone with 12GB RAM, launch the webui alone take at least ~ 2 GB RAM, thus making it impossible to load any model and process further.

 Prerequisites First you have to install Termux and install PRoot.
 Then install and login to Ubuntu in PRoot